SamiPerttu/fundsp/README.md

 `branch`, `bus`, `pipe`, `sum` and `stack` are opcodes that combine multiple nodes, according to their first generic argument.
 They accept a generator function that is issued `i64` integers starting from 0.
-The nodes are stack allocated.
+The nodes are stack allocated, and each node is assigned its own pseudorandom phase.

-For example, to create 20 pseudorandom noise bands in 1 kHz...2 kHz:
+For example, to create 20 noise bands in 1 kHz...2 kHz:

 ```rust
 use fundsp::hacker::*;